jperkin/node-rpio/README.md

 This means the only sane default mapping is the physical layout, so that the same code will work on all models regardless of the underlying GPIO mapping.

-If you prefer to use the Broadcom GPIO scheme for whatever reason, you can set `mapping` to `gpio` to switch to the GPIOxx naming.
+If you prefer to use the Broadcom GPIO scheme for whatever reason (e.g. to use the P5 header pins on the Raspberry Pi 1 revision 2.0 model which aren't currently mapped to the physical layout), you can set `mapping` to `gpio` to switch to the GPIOxx naming.

 Valid options: